jaishreerang/CloudProjectReport/README.md

 |----------------|-----------------|-----------------|-----------------|-----------------|-----------------|------------|-----------|
 | 8bbe6d11-1e2e-413c-bf81-eaea05f4f1bd|David Drops the Weight|David noticed he had put on a lot of weight recently.|He examined his habits to try and figure out the reason.|He realized he'd been eating too much fast food lately.|He stopped going to burger places and started a vegetarian diet.|After a few weeks, he started to feel much better.|Hers was picked.|

+This generated the training data with 100,000 instances as each story will have a right ending and wrong ending entry in the train model.

 ## Methods
 ### Word2vec
 Word2vec is one of the word embedding algorithms that are designed by Google using shallow neural networks.
 Like other word embeddings, this model maps the word from a sparse discrete space to a dense continuous one.